 Diabetes takes a toll on many systems of your body, and your eyes are no exception.
-Routine diabetic eye exams are a critical part of comprehensive diabetes care, and are available through Tayani Institute, with locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Needles, Blythe, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California.
+Routine diabetic eye exams are a critical part of comprehensive diabetes care, and are available through Tayani Institute, with locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Needles, Blythe, Big Bear Lake, and Costa Mesa, California.
 If you’re overdue for a diabetic eye exam or have recently been diagnosed, schedule an appointment today to get started.
 You can book an exam online or over the phone.

 Diabetes is a disease in which your body cannot properly convert glucose into energy.
 That leaves excess glucose trapped in your bloodstream, where it causes widespread damage throughout your body.